TeleAI-mcp/smart-mobile-app-gqpu/README.md

-# smart-mobile-app-gqpu
+# Smart Mobile App Gqpu

-Repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.